Gaussian-Splatting-Toolkit/Gaussian-Splatting-Toolkit/docs/source/getting_started/usage.rst

    gs-export offline-tsdf --render-path /path/to/rendered/folder --output-dir exports/tsdf/ --seg-prompt your.prompt

 These are the basic usage scenarios for the Gaussian Splatting Toolkit.
-For more advanced features and detailed documentation, please refer to the cli.
+For more advanced features and detailed documentation, please refer to the :doc:`cli/cli`.